nkrishnasridhar/aotearoa-emissions-compass/README.md

 The backend will start on `http://localhost:5000`

-Test it: Open `http://localhost:5000/api/emissions/australia` in your browser
+To test it, open `http://localhost:5000/api/emissions/australia` in your browser

 #### 3. Start the Frontend (in a new terminal)
 ```bash